To the Ends of the Earth (TV series): Production

 In 2005 the books were adapted as a BBC drama serial, written in part by the late Leigh Jackson, who fell ill after completing the first film and while working on the second and third.
 Attwood hired Tony Basgallop to complete the work, crediting him with bringing his own voice to the project.
 Attwood dedicated the films to Jackson.
 Attwood had been interested in developing a film adaptation since reading the first novel of the trilogy, Rites of Passage.

 The production crew built two ships to film.
 The company filmed in South Africa at Richards Bay, as they wanted to convey the feel of the tropics.
 They encountered heavy weather at this location.
-Whilst filming in South Africa Benedict, with friends " Theo and Denise" went for a weekend driving course around Sodwana Bay.
-On the return they broke down and were carjacked.
-Prior to the event they had been listening to Radiohead's How to Disappear Completely, a song which Cumberbatch when heard "reminds [him] of a sense of reality, even humour and with it, a reason to hope that somehow I would survive a small event in a big country and escape to live a fuller life."
+Whilst filming in South Africa, Benedict, with friends Theo and Denise, went for a weekend driving trip around Sodwana Bay.
+On the return their car broke down and they were carjacked.
+Prior to the event they had been listening to Radiohead's How to Disappear Completely, a song that when Cumberbatch hears it, "reminds [him] of a sense of reality, even humour and with it, a reason to hope that somehow I would survive a small event in a big country and escape to live a fuller life."

 Original music was composed by Rob Lane for the production.
 Heard more than once was a Methodist hymn, "Lord, whom winds and waves obey," with words by Charles Wesley, set to "Nuremberg," alt. from Johann R. Ahle, 1664; from Hymns for the Nation, 1782.

 The mini-series also aired in the United States on PBS as part of Masterpiece Theatre in 2006.
 In 2016, it became available on Netflix and Hulu streaming.

 Critical reception

 The series received very good reviews.
 The Guardian said, "The performances are superb ...
 The best TV drama of the year by a nautical mile."
-The miniseries earned six BAFTA nominations, including one for Best Drama Serial, and Cumberbatch received the Monte-Carlo Television Festival’s award for Best Performance by an Actor.
+The miniseries earned six BAFTA nominations, including one for Best Drama Serial, and Cumberbatch received the Monte-Carlo Television Festival's award for Best Performance by an Actor.

-When the series aired in the United States on PBS' Masterpiece Theatre, The New York Times said "It’s an intriguing drama, and depressing in a way that seems morally important, but its merits are also staked on its seeming true to life."
+When the series aired in the United States on PBS' Masterpiece Theatre, The New York Times said "It's an intriguing drama, and depressing in a way that seems morally important, but its merits are also staked on its seeming true to life."

 On Rotten Tomatoes, the series has an 81 percent approval rating.

 Dedication

-The series was dedicated to the memory of the writer, Leigh Jackson, who had been working on the first episode's script when he died of cancer in 2003.
+The series was dedicated to the memory of writer Leigh Jackson, who had been working on the first episode's script when he died of cancer in 2003.